MdNor/cpanel-install-digitalocean/README.md

 ===========================

-Install cPanel on fresh installation of DigitalOcean CentOS 64-Bit This will also install htop & iotop utilities
+Install cPanel on fresh installation of DigitalOcean CentOS 64-Bit

+This will also install htop, iotop, iftop, nethogs and vnstat utilities

 ---
 #### Installation